ondemandenv/total-ctl/README.md

 This job simply runs `cdk destroy` with the same environment name (`env=feature-new-recommendation-engine`), which tears down every resource associated with that environment.
 This ensures the sandbox account stays clean and costs are minimized.

-## Known Implementation Issues

-### Environment Derivation Mismatch

-**Critical Issue**: There is a fundamental mismatch in how environment names are derived between CDK and GitHub Actions:

-- **CDK approach** (`bin/cdk.ts`): Uses raw Git branch name: `feature/new-login`
-- **GitHub Actions approach**: Uses sanitized name from `extract-env`: `feature-new-login`

-This causes stack naming conflicts where:
-- CDK tries to create: `total-ctl-infra-feature/new-login`
-- Workflows expect: `total-ctl-infra-feature-new-login`

-**Current Status**: This is a reference implementation issue that needs resolution for production use.

-### GitHub Action Interface Gap

-The `extract-env` action defines `mapping_json` input but doesn't implement it.
-All configuration is currently hardcoded in `src/index.ts`.

 ## How It Works: The 30-Second Overview

 **Remember**: This is the *hard case* - complete VPC + database cluster + monitoring stack per branch.

 1. A developer pushes a new branch (e.g., `feature/new-login`).
 2. A GitHub Actions workflow is triggered.
-3. The `extract-env` action runs, determines the target AWS account (Dev), and generates a unique environment name (`feature-new-login`).
+3. The `extract-env` action runs, determines the target AWS account (Dev), and generates a consistent environment name (`feature-new-login`) using the shared naming utility.
-4. The pipeline assumes the correct AWS role and passes the unique environment name to the CDK.
+4. The pipeline assumes the correct AWS role and passes the environment name to the CDK.
-5. The CDK application deploys a **brand new, fully isolated stack** including VPC, DocumentDB cluster, ECS cluster, CloudFront distribution, and all supporting infrastructure.
+5. The CDK application uses the same shared naming utility to deploy a **brand new, fully isolated stack** including VPC, DocumentDB cluster, ECS cluster, CloudFront distribution, and all supporting infrastructure.
 6.  **Result**: A complete production-like environment running in 8-12 minutes, automatically cleaned up when the branch is deleted.

+**Consistency**: Both the CDK and GitHub Actions use the same environment naming utility (`aws-cdk/bin/branch-env-name.js`) as the single source of truth for identical environment naming.

 **If this works for the complex case, imagine how fast it is for simple Lambda functions or static sites.**